Master the tricks to make deliciously mild and refreshing green tea

-But in this recipe we are using Japanese green tea because it requires very little time to cold brew: while most tea types might take around 8 hours to cold brew, cold brewing Japanese green tea usually only takes 10-20 minutes.
+In this recipe we are using Japanese green tea because it requires very little time to cold brew: while most tea types might take around 8 hours to cold brew, cold brewing Japanese green tea usually only takes 10-20 minutes.

 I personally prefer Japanese green tea bags to cold brew quickly and with no fuss (this is my favorite tea brand for this recipe).

-But it’s better to use loose tea leaves when ice brewing so the melting water from the ice can take contact with the tea leaf more evenly.
+On the other side, is better to use loose tea leaves when ice brewing so the melting water from the ice can take contact with the tea leaf more evenly.

 Can I re-use the tea leaves or tea bag when cold brewing?